nitin2710/Student_Score_Analysis/README.md

-This Jupyter Notebook, titled "Student Score Analysis", is designed to analyze and visualize student performance data.
-The notebook applies various data processing and statistical methods to gain insights into students' scores and academic performance.
+This Project is designed to analyze and visualize student performance data.
+The Project applies various data processing and statistical methods to gain insights into students' scores and academic performance.

 Key Features:
 Data Loading and Preprocessing: